-Search Engine Optimization (SEO) plays an important role in increasing page conversions.
+Search engine optimization (SEO) plays an important role in increasing page conversions.
 There are many elements to SEO, and you're likely using many of them already.
-However, one often-overlooked aspect of smart SEO practice is structuring your URLs carefully.
+However, one often-overlooked aspect of smart SEO practice the careful structuring of URLs.

 By structuring your URLs in particular ways, you can boost conversion rates and increase traffic.
 Better still, you can use a URL shortener such as our own Pretty Links plugin to improve your URLs' effects on SEO.